 - Bedding: Do not cover the infant’s head or allow them to get too hot.

-Other tips that may help lower the risk include:
+Other tips that may help

 - Not smoking: Avoid smoking during pregnancy and do not allow smoking around the baby.